Classifier-Free Guidance inside the Attraction Basin May Cause Memorization: Introduction

-To summarize, we make the following contributions in this paper, \begin{itemize} \item We present a new way to understand memorization in conditional diffusion models by understanding the diffusion trajectory from a dynamical systems theory perspective.
+We summarize our contributions in this paper as follows: \begin{itemize} \item We present a new way to understand memorization in conditional diffusion models by understanding the diffusion trajectory from a dynamical systems theory perspective.
 We show that an attraction basin forms in the denoising trajectory. \item We present approaches to avoiding the attraction basin in various scenarios that incur no additional computational costs and require neither access to the prompt nor modification of weights. \item We present a new guidance technique that we call Opposite Guidance (not to be confused with negative prompts~\cite{ban2024understanding}) to push the trajectory away from the attraction basin. \item We comprehensively show that previous approaches are not generalizable in mitigating memorization and only work in certain scenarios studied in those papers.
 On the contrary, our approach is able to mitigate memorization in all the explored scenarios. \end{itemize}